atlassian-labs/cloud-transition-tools/README.md

 Make sure the code quality checks and code coverage checks pass before raising a PR.

 Follow standard Kotlin coding conventions.

+#### Checklist before raising PR
+1. `mvn ktlint:check` and ensure no errors
+2. `mvn detekt:check -Ddetekt.config=detekt.yml` and ensure no errors
+3. Add unit tests for the code that you have added
+4. `mvn test` and ensure all tests pass
+5. `mvn sonar:sonar` and ensure code quality checks pass
+6. `mvn jacoco:check` and ensure code coverage is maintained

 ### Who do I talk to? ###